-- HR Builds - Each month, you’ll receive an email from Human Resources outlining learning opportunities for the month.
-These include instructor-led class offerings, self-directed learning (such as LinkedIn Learning), and events that other areas of the College may be hosting.
+HR Builds - Each month, you’ll receive an email from Human Resources outlining learning opportunities for the month.
+These include instructor-led class offerings, self-directed learning and events that other areas of the College may be hosting.

-- Take a college class - If you are interested in taking a class at Emerson or through the Pro-Arts Consortium review the Tuition Remission Benefit
+Take a college class - If you are interested in taking a class at Emerson or through the Professional-Arts Consortium review the Tuition Remission Benefit

 Own Your Development